d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 Add-Content $env:APPDATA'\clipboard_export.txt' '{TITLE}:{USERNAME}:{PASSWORD}:{URL}'
 ```

-The ready-to-use trigger would look like this:
+We insert this code inside a trigger, And the resulting trigger would look like this:

 ```xml
 <Trigger>